Computing

 Intent

-Within our ever-changing and technological world, Leyland St James’ CE Primary School understands and importance of teaching Computing from a young age.
+Within our ever-changing and technological world, Leyland St James’ CE Primary School understand the importance of teaching Computing from a young age.
 Our Computing curriculum aims to equip children to use computational thinking and creativity, to understand and change the world.
 We intend to motivate and inspire children through lessons that engage and challenge all learners.

-Our curriculum is designed to deepen knowledge and develop skills, ensuring effective progression within each aspect of Computing, across all year groups.
+Our curriculum, which is supported by Purple Mash for Computer Science and Information Technology and Project Evolve for Digital Literacy, is designed to deepen knowledge and develop skills, ensuring effective progression within each aspect of Computing, across all year groups.

 Implementation